skafdasschaf/lilypond-tools/README.md

   - `rism` (optional): RISM identifier
   - `url` (optional): link to digital version
   - `notes` (optional): miscellaneous notes
-  - `primary` (optional): Boolean that denotes whether this source is the primary source.
+  - `principal` (optional): Boolean that denotes whether this source is the principal source.
 Exactly one source *must* contain this key with a true value.
 - `imslp` (optional): IMSLP identifier (only used on the webpage).
 - `notes` (optional): Miscellaneous notes (only used on the webpage).
 - `parts` (optional): For each file in the `scores/` subdirectory, this key may contain a subkey-value pair.
 The subkey corresponds to the file name (without extension), and the value will be used as score type on the title page (-> `\MetadataScoretype`).
 File names that correspond to default scoring abbreviations (such as `org` and `vl1`) will be converted even in the absence of a respective subkey.